List of New Zealand One Day International cricket records: Most catches in a series

 The 2019 Cricket World Cup, which was won by England for the first time, saw the record set for the most catches taken by a non-wicket-keeper in an ODI series.
 Englishman batsman and captain of the England Test team Joe Root took 13 catches in the series as well as scored 556 runs.
 Jeremy Coney with 11 catches in 1980-81 Benson & Hedges World Series is the leading New Zealand on this list.

 All-round Records

 1000 runs and 100 wickets

 A total of 64 players have achieved the double of 1000 runs and 100 wickets in their ODI career.

 250 runs and 5 wickets in a series

 A total of 50 players on 103 occasions have achieved the double of 250 runs and 5 wickets in a series.

 Other records

 Most career matches

 India's Sachin Tendulkar holds the record for the most ODI matches played with 463, with former captains Mahela Jayawardene and Sanath Jayasuriya being second and third having represented Sri Lanka on 443 and 441 occasions, respectively.
-Former New Zealand skippers Daniel Vettori and Stpehen Fleming are top two most experienced New Zealand plpayers having represented their national teams on 291 and 279 occasions, respectively.
+Former New Zealand skippers Daniel Vettori and Stephen Fleming are top two most experienced New Zealand players having represented their national teams on 291 and 279 occasions, respectively.